 247. Appeal against arbitrator’s decision made under Part XI

-(1) A party to a dispute may, with the leave of the Commissioner, appeal to the Commissioner against a decision in respect of the dispute by an arbitrator under Part XI.
+(1) If written reasons for an arbitrator’s decision under Part XI in respect of a dispute are given to a party to the dispute (whether as required by section 213(3) or otherwise), the party may, with the leave of the District Court, appeal to the District Court against the decision.

-(2) Subject to subsection (3), the Commissioner is not to grant leave to appeal unless —
+(2) Subject to subsection (3), the District Court is not to grant leave to appeal unless —

 (a) in the case of an appeal in which an amount of compensation is at issue —